patricebechard/rasa/docs/core/policies.rst

 Rule Policy
 ^^^^^^^^^^^

-The ``RulePolicy`` is a policy which handles conversation parts which should follow a fixed behavior.
+The ``RulePolicy`` is a policy that handles conversation parts that follow a fixed behavior.
 Please see :ref:`rules` for further information.

 Memoization Policy